zincio/apidocs/source/includes/_orders.md

   -u <client_token>:
 ```

-To see the status of an order, you can retrieve it using the request id you obtained from your order request, and placing it in a GET request URL.
+To see the status of an order, append the 'request_id' returned from your order query to the order URL and place GET request.
 Orders usually take a while to process.
 While your order is processing, the response will return an error with code type `request_processing`.

 > Example retrieve an order response (request processing)